samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

 You can't do something else related to baking a cake while the oven is baking, because you don't have the cake: the oven does.
 In the same vein, only one function can be running at once, and we say that function is currently executing.

 When a function ends, execution returns to the function from which it was called, just like taking the cake back out of the oven.
 It returns, along with execution, whatever is specified using a return statement (discussed shortly).

 Here is a snippet for the purpose of example:
 ```
-int add(const int&in a, const int&in b){
+int add(int a, int b){
     return a + b;
 }
 ```
-Frankly, this code is a needless abstraction over an already-simple thing (the addition operator) and you should almost never do it like this in production.
+Frankly, this code is a needless abstraction over an already-simple task (the addition operator) and you should almost never do it like this in production.
 Nonetheless, it's a good example of what a function can do.
 It takes data in, and then outputs some other data.

 The way we declare functions is a little bit strange, and this example is packed with new ideas, so let's break it down piece by piece:

 int add(

 The beginning of the function's declaration, letting the compiler know that it is a function with the return datatype (int), the name (add) and the left parenthesis

-const

-a guarantee to the compiler that this variable will not be re-assigned

 int

 the type of the first variable

-&in

-Denotes a reference, specifically an input-only (or read-only) reference.
-Since the compiler knows we won't change the data (we used const), this reference can improve performance, because the value doesn't need to be copied for our function.

 a,

 the name (identifier) of the first parameter/argument variable, and a comma and space to separate it from the next variable, just as we use when calling functions

-const int&in b)
+int b)

-The declaration of the second parameter/argument variable, a read-only integer reference, and a right parenthesis to tell the compiler there are no more parameter variables
+The declaration of the second parameter/argument variable, another integer, and a right parenthesis to tell the compiler there are no more parameter variables

 {